 Breakdown of a marriage or other relationship

 The breakdown of a marriage or other relationship is a difficult and traumatic process.
 There are many different issues to be addressed such as financial support, the family home and parenting of children.
 Trying to sort out these issues can be very stressful.
-If the relationship has become abusive, you may need to get a safety or barring order.
+If the relationship has become abusive, you may need to get a safety, protection or barring order.

 If you are married, there are a number of legal options following a marital breakdown.
 The options available are:

 A court can also grant a nullity decree which is a declaration that a valid marriage never existed.

 In a marriage, there is a legal responsibility on both spouses to maintain each other and any children in accordance with their means.
 This means that any settlement agreed or imposed by the court should include a maintenance agreement.
 The issue of what happens to the family home also arises.

 Separation or divorce may have tax implications.
 It is important to understand the different taxation options available and how maintenance payments affect taxation.
 You may need to get specialist tax advice before entering into arrangements that have capital gains tax implications.

 Married parents are automatically joint guardians of their children.
 Separation or divorce does not change this.
 However, separation and divorce do have implications for custody and access to children.

 The options available to those in civil partnerships where there is a breakdown in the relationship are similar to those available to married couples.
 The courts are able to grant a decree of nullity of civil partnership in broadly the same way as decrees of nullity of marriage are granted.
 The courts are also able to dissolve civil partnerships in a similar way to the granting of divorce, but the rules governing the dissolution of civil partnerships are different.

 The rights of cohabiting couples are in general not recognised in Irish law.
 If the relationship breaks down, this has important implications for such things as property ownership.
 There is a redress scheme for cohabiting couples who have been in a long-term relationship or who have had children.